reyner/olinjs-3-hw/README.md

 ## Some Notes for the next two endpoints

-So now that you're all warmed up from making the new ingredient page, it shouldn't be too hard to get through the next two endpoints.
+Now that you're all warmed up from making the new ingredient page, it shouldn't be too hard to get through the next two endpoints.
 However, here are a few notes to help you on your way:

 **`/order/new`